change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 </div>

-It might seem strange that we don't need to use `.loc` or `.iloc` despite the fact that we are selecting rows.
+It might seem counterintuitive not to use `.loc` or `.iloc` even though we are selecting rows.
 This is due to the fact that the output of `df['press dbar'] < 380` is a Pandas `Series` that contains information on the row and Pandas inherently assumes that when it is passed a boolean list like this that we want to select those rows that are `True`.
 A graphic example of this is shown below.

 {% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E4_2_filter_dataframe.png" alt="Filter DataFrame" caption="" %}